anyshake/observer/README.md

 This software is written in Go and TypeScript, which means it can easily port to a variety of OS and CPU architectures, even embedded Linux devices, AnyShake Observer also supports PostgreSQL, MariaDB (MySQL) and SQL Server as seismic data archiving engines.

-As of the release of the software documentation, AnyShake has successfully captured more than 40 earthquake events, the furthest captured earthquake event is [M 7.1 - 180 km NNE of Gili Air, Indonesia](https://earthquake.usgs.gov/earthquakes/eventpage/us7000krjx/executive), approximately 4,210 km, by the station located in Chongqing, China.

 ## Documentation

 Please visit [anyshake.org/docs/introduction](https://anyshake.org/docs/introduction) for quick start guide and more information.